-These can be difficult to secure, but if you use a product… like really use a product, reach out to the company and ask them about sponsorship.
-Artists do this for gear, drum sticks, capos, and even clothing.
-For gigs at bars/clubs, you can also try to get a sponsorship from a beer or energy drink company which might help you save on costs at the venue or get a better cut of the door/bar revenues.
+These can be difficult to secure, but if you use a product - …like, really use a product, a lot - reach out to the company and ask them about sponsorship.
+Artists do this for all kinds of gear: strings, drum sticks, capos, mics, amps, and even clothing.
+For gigs at bars/clubs, you can also try to get a sponsorship from an alcohol or energy drink company, which might help you save on costs at the venue or get a better cut of the revenues.

 You can earn royalties whenever your videos are played on YouTube.
-So be sure to upload all of your good quality live videos to your YouTube Channel then monetize them.
+So be sure to upload all of your good quality live videos to your YouTube Channel (you can even use the live songs you recorded), then monetize them.

 14. Online stores

 To leverage playing live, make sure that your online store is set up with options for fans who may not have been able to purchase merch or music on the spot.
 The live show is often about connection, and a fan who can’t purchase merch in the moment, or who can’t attend a show, might still want to support you later on.

 Mention in your live show if you have music or merch for sale online, especially if it’s related to a song you are playing.
 And be sure to have your catalogue of music available online for sale as well.
 You can also try setting your music to pay-what-you-want, so fans can support you as best they can.

 Couldn’t help but end on this.
 It’s true what they say: it takes money to make money.
 Spend a few hundred dollars to print T-shirts for your merch table, get a membership to GigSalad, join NACA, ship posters to venues you are playing at, etc. Put a few dollars into everything you do so that it looks good.
 It will pay off.